guilhermesimoes/guilhermesimoes.github.io/_posts/2020-10-19-shaders-case-study-pokemon-battles.md

 OpenGL (and WebGL, and regl) are powerful technologies that make it possible to create very cool effects, with only a few lines of code!

 Some things are still a bit too hard to achieve using only code though.
 The transition seen in the initial gif is one such example.
-That effect is much easier to implement using a gradient texture, which I'll explore in a future post.
+That effect is much easier to implement using a gradient texture, which I explore in [part 2].

 <script type="text/javascript" src="/assets/js/vendor/regl-2.0.1.min.js"></script>
 {%- include slider.html -%}